Local SEO for architects: attract better clients, not more traffic

 Greater visibility in the areas they want to work

-Whether you’re targeting a local town, area of a city or an affluent neighbourhood, as an architect you want to be found by clients who are searching in the locations that best suit your practice and your portfolio of work.
+Whether you're targeting a local town, area of a city or an affluent neighbourhood, local SEO helps you be found by clients in the locations that best suit your practice.
+Clients generally prefer to work with someone local — both for their area knowledge and availability for site visits.

 A steady pipeline beyond referrals